2021 Facebook leak: Lobbying

-In December 2021, news broke on The Wall Street Journal pointing to Meta's lobbying efforts to divide US lawmakers and "muddy the waters" in Congress, to hinder regulation following the 2021 whistleblower leaks.
+In December 2021, news broke on The Wall Street Journal pointing to Meta's lobbying efforts to divide U.S. lawmakers and "muddy the waters" in Congress, to hinder regulation following the 2021 whistleblower leaks.
 Facebook's lobbyist team in Washington suggested to Republican lawmakers that the whistleblower "was trying to help Democrats," while the narrative told to Democratic staffers was that Republicans "were focused on the company's decision to ban expressions of support for Kyle Rittenhouse," The Wall Street Journal reported.
 According to the article, the company's goal was to "muddy the waters, divide lawmakers along partisan lines and forestall a cross-party alliance" against Facebook (now Meta) in Congress.